Yazid Yasin: Return to Woodlands Wellington

-The 34-year-old achieved a milestone on July 16 when he made an incredible 400th S.League appearance in the Rams' 5-2 victory over the Courts Young Lions at the Woodlands Stadium.
+The 34-year-old achieved a milestone on 16 July when he made an incredible 400th S.League appearance in the Rams' 5–2 victory over the Courts Young Lions at the Woodlands Stadium.

+Geylang International

-After the merger of Woodlands into Hougang United in 2015, Yazid returned to Geylang to join Geylang International FC.
+After the merger of Woodlands into Hougang United in 2015, Yazid returned to Geylang to join Geylang International.
 At 36 years old, Yazid is S.League's oldest active player.

+Warriors FC

+In 2016, Yazid joined Warriors FC which is his fifth club in the S.League.

+Gymkhana FC

+In 2017, Yazid moved to National Football League Division 2 club, Gymkhana FC where he helped them to win the Division two league titles gaining promotion to Division One.

+Admiralty CSN

+In 2019, Yazid joined another National Football League club, Admiralty CSN.